moneybutton/logger/README.md

 ## Background

-[Money Button](https://www.moneybutton.com) is a UI/UX and API layer for the blockchain which takes 0% transaction fees and makes Bitcoin Cash easy for everyone, everywhere.
+[Money Button](https://www.moneybutton.com) is a UI/UX and API layer for the blockchain which takes 0% transaction fees and makes Bitcoin SV easy for everyone, everywhere.

 ## Install